-- As an ex flight attendant and a parent, I’ve used various airline bassinets for my own babies and helped other parents with my old airline.
-This complete, updated 2023 guide will give you all the essential airplane bassinet seat information you need to know before requesting these special bassinet bulkhead seats with a baby bassinet – to help your baby sleep on a flight.
+- As an ex flight attendant and a parent, I’ve used various different airline bassinets for my own babies and helped many other parents with my old airline.
+This complete, updated 2024 guide will give you all the essential airplane bassinet seat information you need to know before and after requesting these special bassinet bulkhead seats with a baby bassinet – to help your baby sleep on a flight.
+(Booking is never fully guaranteed, which is why I use the word request and explain why below.)

-- Included are photos of the bassinets from many different airlines as well as the individual requirements for each bassinet in terms of weight, age, length and any other requirements. e.g some airlines restrict bassinet use when a baby reaches 6 months, and some 18m-2 years.
-Most will fit a 12 month old, including my 95% percentile baby!
-I also list the pros and cons so you can decide what is the best option for you.
+- Included are photos of the bassinets from many different airlines as well as the individual requirements for each airlines bassinet in terms of weight, age, length and any other requirements. e.g some airlines restrict bassinet use when a baby reaches 6 months, and some 18m-2 years.
+Many will fit a 12 month old, including my 95% percentile baby!
+I also list the pros and cons of having a bassinet on the plane, so you can decide what is the best option for you.

 A COMPLETE GUIDE TO REQUESTING & USING AN AIRPLANE BASSINET